Livery Schools Link Showcase Event at Guildhall

 British Science Association

 Following the success of the CREST Star activities in British Science Week and the follow-up competitions over the last 3 years it was agreed with the BSA that with no new CREST Star activity planned there was a better opportunity to sponsor a polymer / plastics competition in the science quiz.
-The quiz is set for different age groups and a “Plastics and Science” round was included this year with 10 questions – 9 multiple choice and an open question to help choose the final winners.
+The quiz is set for different age groups and a “Plastics and Science” round was included in 2017 with 10 questions – 9 multiple choice and an open question to help choose the final winners.
 This was successfully run.

 There is more information here.